How long could Derek Chauvin serve in prison after guilty verdict?

 Judge Peter Cahill will decide Chauvin's sentence

-Derek Chauvin was found guilty on all counts Tuesday that could result in the ex-Minneapolis police officer serving decades in prison for the murder of George Floyd.
+Derek Chauvin was found guilty on all counts Tuesday in a jury verdict that could mean the ex-Minneapolis police officer will serve decades in prison for the murder of George Floyd.

-He was convicted of second-degree unintentional murder, third-degree murder and second-degree manslaughter.
-The most serious charge—the second-degree unintentional murder-- could result in a 40-year sentence.
-The two other counts carry 25 and 10-year sentences, respectively.
+Chauvin was convicted of second-degree unintentional murder, third-degree murder and second-degree manslaughter.
+The most serious charge — second-degree unintentional murder -- could result in a 40-year sentence.
+The two other counts carry 25- and 10-year sentences, respectively.

 DEFENSE TEAM MAY POINT TO WATERS' COMMENTS DURING APPEAL

-The actual sentence that Chauvin receives depends on whether Judge Peter Cahill will agree with prosecutors two months from now and impose a longer prison term than stated in Minnesota's sentencing guidelines for first-time offenders.
+The actual sentence that Chauvin receives depends on whether Hennepin County Judge Peter Cahill will agree with prosecutors two months from now and impose a longer prison term than stated in Minnesota's sentencing guidelines for first-time offenders.

+The judge said Tuesday that Chauvin will be sentenced in about eight weeks, with the specific date yet to be determined.

 Cahill would have to agree with prosecutors that there are aggravating factors in the case.

-Slate reported it "may be years before we find out the precise punishment that Chauvin will receive."
+It "may be years before we find out the precise punishment that Chauvin will receive," Slate reported.

-Under the state's guidelines, those with no criminal records would receive a presumptive sentence of 12 1/2 years for the murder charges, and four years for manslaughter.
-The state law says even though Chauvin was convicted of three counts, he would only have to serve the one tied to the top charge, WUSA9 reported.
+Under the state's guidelines, those with no criminal records would receive a presumptive sentence of 12-1/2 years for the murder charges, and four years for manslaughter.
+The state law says even though Chauvin was convicted of three counts, he would have to serve only the one tied to the top charge, WUSA-TV of Washington, D.C., reported.

 Prosecutors are seeking what is called an "upward sentencing departure," which means they want the judge to weigh other factors in the case, including the fact that the killing occurred in front of a child and their claim that Chauvin "abused his position of authority."